arifindobson/arifindobson.github.io/README.md

 ## Muhammad Arifin Dobson

+I have a dream to become a teacher, researcher and a farmer.
+I am now pursuing a Masters Degree in Astrophysics on Institut Teknologi Bandung (ITB), finished my Physics Undergraduate degree from Universitas Katolik Parahyangan (UNPAR) in Bandung.
+I grew up in a village-town called Lembang, located north of Bandung in West Java Indonesia, the weather here is nice and I love hiking.
+Please reach me out for some research collaboration or just a friendly chit-chat.

 ### Twilight Remote Observatory (TwRO)
 Development diary of Twilight observing system.
 Visit the prototype website [here](http://twro.kabarlangit.com)